A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Parallel implementation

 Block-based grids are locally structured and for the relations between blocks, a flexible data structure has to be used.
 In our implementation, we use a tree-based structure for this task, and define blocks of size $B_{s}^{D}$.
-All blocks have the same number of points, which is the same in all directions.
+All blocks have the same number of points, which is the same in all directions in the present computations.
 The number of entries in the tree data structure, and thus its overhead, is reduced by the same factor $B_{s}^{D}$.
 On the other hand, the total number of grid points $N_{\mathrm{points}}$ is increased, until for (very) large $B_{s}$, an equidistant monoblock grid is recovered.
 Figure~\ref{fig:Datastructure} illustrates the concept of our data structure.
 The grid layout contains blocks of the same size on different levels, while the memory layout is a simple, contiguous array of size $B_{s}\times B_{s}\times B_{s}\times N_{b}$.
 Since the number of blocks $N_{b}$ changes during the simulation, our code allocates an array with the largest possible number of blocks for the given memory, which is specified in the program call using the flag {\tt {-}{-}memory=40.0GB}.
 Memory allocation is done once during the initialization and is not deallocated again until the termination of the code.
 This type of memory management is suitable for high-performance supercomputers, where typically only one application is running on a given processor.

-Since the number of blocks $N_{b}$ in the tree data structure is typically low ($N_{b}=\mathcal{O}(10^{5})$ blocks, while $N_{\mathrm{points}}=N_{b}(B_{s}-1)^{D}=\mathcal{O}(10^{10})$ in 3D applications), we design a simple tree library based on the work of Gargantini~\cite{Gargantini1982,Gargantini1982b}, where octal numbers are used to encode the position of an element in the tree.
-There is thus no need to use an external high-performance tree library, such as \texttt{p4est}~\cite{Burstedde2011}.
+Since the number of blocks $N_{b}$ in the tree data structure is typically low ($N_{b}=\mathcal{O}(10^{5})$ blocks, while $N_{\mathrm{points}}=N_{b}B_{s}^{D}=\mathcal{O}(10^{10})$ in 3D applications) there is no need for an external high-performance tree library, such as \texttt{p4est}~\cite{Burstedde2011}.
+Here, we design a simple tree library based on the work of Gargantini~\cite{Gargantini1982,Gargantini1982b}, where octal numbers are used to encode the position of an element in the tree.
 From the octal number, level and position of the block can be computed, as well as the IDs of neighboring blocks.
 It constitutes, along with a refinement flag and level indicator, the metadata, which is separated from the actual block data named heavy data.
 The metadata is stored redundantly on all CPUs and is kept synchronized, so that neighbor lookup is a local process, while the heavy data is process-local.